Garcia’s at The Capitol Theatre

 In partnership with the family of Jerry Garcia, The Capitol Theatre christened its lobby bar as Garcia’s in honor of the late Grateful Dead guitarist and singer, who counted the Port Chester, New York, rock palace among his favorite venues in the country.

-The bar is open seven days a week, beginning at 5:00PM, and hosts live music.
+The bar is open 6:00PM, and hosts live music (click here for a schedule of events).
 Garcia’s features rare photos, artwork, and equipment, including vintage never-before-seen shots from famed music/fashion photographer Roberto Robanne, who met Garcia in 1966 and had unlimited access to Garcia and the Dead.
 Noted philanthropist and Grateful Dead fan Scott Brittingham has also loaned an 18″ bronze sculpture of Garcia’s hand to the bar (one was donated to the Grateful Dead Archive at UC Santa Cruz and another exact version is displayed in Garcia’s honor at The Santa Barbara Bowl in Santa Barbara).

 On April 25th, Garcia’s daughter Trixie was on-hand for the final night of the historic 9-show run by Furthur (featuring Phil Lesh and Bob Weir) to announce the opening of the bar, the first to be officially associated with the family.